nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 #### Get list of groceries: `groceries RECIPE_NUMBER, ...`

-Given one or more recipes, displays a list of all the groceries the user needs to cook these recipes.
+Given one or more recipes, this command displays a list of all the groceries you need to cook the recipes at the specified *recipe numbers*.

 Format: `groceries RECIPE_NUMBER, ...`
 - If two or more recipes share ingredients, their quantities will be automatically added together.